NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Node-level Capsule Graph Neural Network

-where $c_{jkl}$ is the coupling coefficient between $\mathbf{h}_j^{(k)}$ and $\mathbf{p}_j^{(l)}$, an intermediate capsule representing the properties of class $l$ extracted from node $v_j$.
-As per dynamic routing, $c_{jkl}$ is computed via an iterative neighborhood-routing-by-agreement procedure to adaptively select appropriate primary node capsules for aggregation from $\mathcal{S}$, which will be discussed later. $\bar{a}_{ij}$ is computed by the graph filter $\bar{\mathbf{A}}$, determining the influence of the message passing from node $v_j$ to node $v_i$.
+where $c_{jkl}$ is the coupling coefficient between $\mathbf{h}_j^{(k)}$ and $\mathbf{p}_j^{(l)}$, an intermediate capsule that represents the properties of class $l$ extracted from node $v_j$ and is used for generating the $l$-th class node capsules via CMP in Eq.~\eqref{eq9}.
+As per dynamic routing, $c_{jkl}$ ($k=1,\ldots,K$ and $l=1,\ldots,C$) are computed via an iterative neighborhood-routing-by-agreement procedure to adaptively select an appropriate subset of primary node capsules for aggregation from node $v_j$, which will be discussed later. $\bar{a}_{ij}$ is computed by the graph filter $\bar{\mathbf{A}}$, determining the influence of the message passing from node $v_j$ to node $v_i$.
+As can be seen in Eqs.~\eqref{eq8} and~\eqref{eq9}, $\mathbf{u}_i^{(l)}$ only aggregates the primary node capsules that are in agreement (i.e., larger $c_{jkl})$ to class $l$ from $\mathcal{S}$, while harmful noise is adaptively restrained (i.e., smaller $c_{jkl}$) to relieve the risk of feature over-mixing.

 As in CapsNet~\cite{caps1}, we want the length of the output vector of each class node capsule $\mathbf{u}_{i}^{(l)}$ to indicate the presence of an instance of class $l$.
-Hence, we use the ``squash'' activation function as in Eq.~\eqref{eq8} to ensure that the length of the output vector of $\mathbf{u}_{i}^{(l)}$ lies between zero and one, representing the probability that node $v_i$ belongs to class $l$.
-We also use the separate margin loss as in Eq.~\eqref{eq9} for each class node capsule.
+Hence, we use the ``squashing'' activation function as in Eq.~\eqref{eq10} to ensure that the length of the output vector of $\mathbf{u}_{i}^{(l)}$ lies between zero and one, representing the probability that node $v_i$ belongs to class $l$.
+We also use the separate margin loss as in Eq.~\eqref{eq11} for each class node capsule.